2i2c-org/jupyterhub-home-nfs/README.md

 ## Security

+> [!WARNING]
-By default, the NFS server is accessible from within the cluster without any authentication.
+> By default, the NFS server is accessible from within the cluster without any authentication.
 It is recommended to restrict access to the NFS server by enforcing Network Policies or enabling client whitelisting to allow access only through kubelet and not from the pods directly.
 ### GKE

 On GKE, this can be done by enabling client whitelisting in the values.yaml file and allowing access only from the IP range used by the kubelet agent on the nodes.